Do you want to update your old home?

 5. Paint your trim.

 Do you have oak trim?
 Yellowed white trim?
 Paint it!
-Stay tuned for a little tricks and tips post.
+Here are my tips on how to paint trim the easy way.

 6. Replace your light fixtures.

 Again, this one takes research.
 It really is not hard to do though, and changes the whole feel of the room.
 One of my favorite ways to change a room is to switch a ceiling fan to a chandelier.
 So gorgeous.
 Here are a few of my favorites!

 7. Paint the exterior doors.

 Doors that are dented or dirty can look brand new again with a little love and paint.
 Fill in any major dents with Durham’s Water Putty, and then paint the door with a high quality exterior paint.
 You’re not limited to just painting the outside of an exterior door.
 Stay tuned for pictures of the man door in my kitchen and the dreamy gray I painted it.

 8. Spray paint brass fixtures, or replace them altogether.